kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ### Prune Belly Syndrome

 As the severity of PBS is variable, its antenatal diagnosis is difficult.
 Generally, the kidneys appear hyperechoic and dysplastic, with dilation of the ureters and a thickened bladder wall.
-Anhydroamnios and compressed abdominal and thoracic contents may also be seen,{% cite alkhamis2019a ome2013a --file 01-05 %} The earlier the suspicion for PBS occurs on prenatal imaging, the worse the prognosis.
+Anhydroamnios and compressed abdominal and thoracic contents may also be seen.{% cite alkhamis2019a ome2013a --file 01-05 %} The earlier the suspicion for PBS occurs on prenatal imaging, the worse the prognosis.
 MRI can further delineate the extent of genitourinary abnormalities, including renal hypoplasia, dysplasia, ureteral dilation, megacystis, dilated prostatic urethra, and prostatic hypoplasia.{% cite chauvin2012a --file 01-05 %}

 ### Urethral Atresia and Anterior Urethral Abnormalities